 3.4.4 - Institutional social responsibility activities in the neighbourhood community in terms of education, environmental issues like Swachh Bharath, health and hygiene awareness and socioeconomic development issues carried out by the students and staff during the year.
-Describe the impact of extension activities in sensitizing students to social issues and holistic development within 100 - 200 words were aware of the rural issues and were responsible enough to serve in the underprivileged areas.
+Describe the impact of extension activities in sensitizing students to social issues and holistic development within 100 - 200 words

+The raison d'être of MGIMS Sevagram is its community orientation.
+The institute was started with the vision to produce graduates who were aware of rural issues and serve in the underprivileged areas.
 The entire curriculum is designed to provide students a community immersion experience.
-This is possible because of the strong linkages of the academic institution to the community organizations and the people in the community.
+This is possible because of the strong linkages of the academic institution to community organizations and people in community.
 Arguably no other medical school in this country carries out so many different community activities like MGIMS does.
-We are listing the main activities here.
-For details, please read the attached report.
+We are listing the activities here.